bigfont/DeployWebApp2Azure/README.md

 This is where we're hosting our Web App.

-There are both UI gestures to do this or we can use the Azure Command Line Interface.
+There are UI gestures to do this.
+Alternatively, we can use the `azure-cli`.

 [CMD] Create a new MS Azure Web App